spuuntries/pewpew/README.md

 | Shalahuddin Ahmad Cahyoga | 5054231014 |

-To visualize the class diagram of our project, here's an ELK-rendered mermaid graph of our class diagram:
+To visualize the class diagram of our project, here's an ELK-rendered mermaid graph of our class diagram (some details like insignificant flags are ofc omitted for readability and brevity):

 ![Class Diagram Rendered](./assets/rendered.png)